-In my previous article on Design Sprints, I introduced you to the framework and its benefits.
-Now I want to take you through all the Design Sprint phases so that you can get a quick idea of how the process looks, what can you expect during those days, and how it aims to increase your team’s confidence with the problem that you are trying to solve.
+In the previous article on Design Sprint, we introduced you to the framework and its benefits.
+Now we want to take you through all the Design Sprint phases so that you can get a quick idea of how the process looks, what can you expect during those days, and how it aims to increase your team’s confidence with the problem that you are trying to solve.

 Let’s dive in!

 UPDATE: The previous version of this article was based on a classic 5-day version of the Design Sprint.
 It was updated to match the latest 4-days version that we currently offer at Setapp!

 Monday – Phase 1: Map & Sketch

 This is the first day that you and your team will get together to create a path for the whole week by setting a target and uniting everyone under a shared umbrella.
 It’s important that during this day everyone from the Sprint team is present.

 During this phase, you’ll explore the business from all angles and achieve a common understanding of the business, the customer and the problem.
 This requires you to invite the right people (who can be part of the Sprint team or not) to come and share the business goals, technology capabilities, challenges, and user needs.
 You’ll focus on exposing the team’s or business’s assumptions and knowledge gaps that exist.